TFCA Annual Conference Graphic

 This presentation will explore the unique challenges and advantages of transitioning from a city fire department to an Emergency Services District (ESD) model, offering insights for fire service professionals considering similar paths.
 With over 23 years in the Austin Fire Department, including service as a division chief, I'll share firsthand experiences from moving into the role of Fire Chief at Pedernales Fire Department (TCESD8).
 Attendees will gain valuable takeaways on key distinctions, such as tax rate setting, operating without a city HR or finance department, and managing infrastructure in unincorporated areas.

-We’ll also discuss the unique budget control that ESD chiefs have, the realities of reporting to a board, and how ESDs create close-knit, community-focused departments.
+We'll also discuss ESD chiefs' unique budget control, the realities of reporting to a board, and how ESDs create close-knit, community-focused departments.
 The presentation will cover practical solutions to challenges like building strong board relationships, maintaining clear chains of command, and creating budget priorities that reflect departmental goals.
 A SWOT analysis of the ESD model will round out the session, examining growth opportunities, operational strengths, and key legislative threats.

 Attendees can expect real-life insights and real-world examples, whether they're considering a move to an ESD role or looking to better understand the ESD model's strengths and constraints.